-South Australia's outcomes and key achievements in implementing the BSM2030 strategy in 2021-22 include:
+South Australia's outcomes and key achievements in implementing the BSM2030 strategy in 2023-24 include:

-- Salinity remained below the Basin Salinity Target and South Australian End of Valley Targets. - South Australia maintained a positive balance of \$7.252 million on the Salinity Registers. - The review of the Morgan to Wellington groundwater model and accountable actions was completed in 2021-22, and substantial progress was made on the review of the Pike-Murtho groundwater model and accountable actions. - River Murray operations and environmental watering actions were made in accordance with annual operating plans, to mitigate salinity risks. - Salt Interception Schemes located in South Australia intercepted more than 270,000 tonnes of salt during 2021-22. - A tool was developed to estimate short-term changes in salinity in the River Murray between Locks 6 and 3 to support annual planning and operational decision-making. - Continued to collaborate on projects to improve the understanding of the water and salt balance in lower River Murray floodplains under environmental watering activities.
+- Salinity remained below the Basin Salinity Target and South Australian End of Valley Targets, except for one short period where the End of Valley Target was exceeded at the SA Border site. - South Australia maintained a positive balance of \$8.250 million on the Salinity Registers. - The review of the Pike Murtho groundwater model and accountable actions was completed in 2023-24, and substantial progress was made on the review of the Woolpunda groundwater model and accountable actions. - River Murray operations and environmental watering actions were made in accordance with annual operating plans, to mitigate salinity risks. - Salt Interception Schemes located in South Australia intercepted more than 258,800 tonnes of salt during 2023-24. - Continued collaboration on projects to improve the understanding of the water and salt balance in lower River Murray floodplains under environmental watering activities. - DEW engaged CSIRO to acquire resistivity data via an airborne electromagnetic (AEM) survey of Pike and Katarapko floodplains in May 2024 to identify changes in salinity of the shallow groundwater.